slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 "Learning is cheap, education is expensive." (...)
 "Anytime you mix education and entertainment, you get neither." (...)
 "Instead of asking what books you should read, ask what ideas you should understand." (...)
-"Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out." (...)
+"Given that the main function of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out." (...)
 "The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
 "The modern conceit — educated people think they can outsmart complex systems like evolution, capitalism, weather and biology." (...)
 "You get rewarded for unique knowledge, not effort.
 Effort is required to create unique knowledge. (...)